s-ilent/smsm-ff14/README.md

 * **Smoother radial blur** using dithered sampling, which avoids the stepped look of the original.
 * **Less banding** with a dithered output, reducing the banding visible when looking at the skybox.
 * **Bokeh depth of field** in cutscenes and /gpose mode.
+* **Screenspace shadows** based off surface normal maps, adding subtle shadows to objects based on the ridges on their surface.

 ## Installation